rphadol/Catalog-App/README.md

 4. Move to the vagrant folder by entering: cd ~/vagrant/ 5.Clone/Download the github repository
 6. Unzip repo
-7.Run Vagrant by entering: vagrant up
+7. Run Vagrant by entering: vagrant up
-8.Log into Vagrant VM by entering: vagrant ssh
+8. Log into Vagrant VM by entering: vagrant ssh
-9.Move to catalog directory by entering: cd /vagrant
+9. Move to catalog directory by entering: cd /vagrant
 10. Run database_setup.py file to create database "Catalog.db" and run lotsofdata.py to populate data in database.
-11.Run the main project file, run: python project.py View the app on your browser, go to: http://0.0.0.0:5000/
+11. Run the main project file, run: python project.py View the app on your browser, go to: http://0.0.0.0:5000/